 We are experienced in these installations and can offer competitively priced connections following the instructions provided from the manufacturers.
-This is always using a dedicated circuit directly from your fuse board / consumer unit and using an appropriate RCD device to give you the correct level protection from any possible electrical fault.
+This is always using a dedicated circuit directly from your fuse board / consumer unit and using an appropriate RCD device to give you the correct level of protection from any possible electrical fault.

 I would recommend HotSpring World Hot Tubs